pBread/conversation-relay-echo-back/README.md

 cp .env.example .env
 ```

-- `HOSTNAME` — your ngrok hostname only.
-Example: `my-domain.ngrok-free.app`
+- `HOSTNAME` — your ngrok hostname only, e.g. `my-domain.ngrok-free.app`
 - `ACCOUNT_SID` and `AUTH_TOKEN` — your Twilio credentials (used to start recordings).

 **2. Start Ngrok**